 The following information is needed to avoid schedule conflicts and to allow for accurate record keeping.
-In order to facilitate the scheduling process; please fill this form out COMPLETELY and e-mail to ican@ruraltel.net or fax to 785-885-4846, Cindy Beisner at the I-CAN office.
+In order to facilitate the scheduling process; please fill this form out COMPLETELY and e-mail to ican@ruraltel.net, Cindy Beisner at the I-CAN office.